 Dealing with Potential Risks

 Although there is no concrete evidence suggesting a higher risk of shark attacks during menstruation, it is still important to be aware of your surroundings when snorkeling and to follow general safety guidelines.
-Some of these guidelines include:
+Some rules for safe snorkeling are:

-• Snorkeling with a buddy or in a group
+• Swim with a friend or a team

-• Refrain from wearing shiny jewelry, as it can attract underwater animals
+• Don’t wear bright jewelry, it can attract animals

-It is important to note that decompression sickness, while more commonly associated with scuba diving, can potentially affect snorkelers, particularly during menstruation.
+It is important to remember that illness from going deep, which is usually connected to diving, can also happen to snorkelers, especially during a certain time of the month.
 Make sure you are aware of the water pressure and listen to your body, taking breaks as needed to minimize any risks.

 By carefully considering the factors outlined above and implementing the necessary precautions, you can have a safe and enjoyable snorkeling experience while on your period.